RansML/Bayesian_Hilbert_Maps/README.md

-# Bayesian Hilbert Maps
+# Bayesian Hilbert Maps (BHM) for Occupancy Mapping
 ## Online Bayesian Hilbert Mapping
-Hilbert occupancy mapping without tuning regularization parameters.
-We can obtain both mean and variance estimates.
+Rather than discretizing the space, we learn a parameterized continuous function of occupancy.
+Once the parameters are learned, we discard data.
+This function can be queried to obtain the mean and variance (i.e. uncertanty) of occupancy.
+In the online setting, we recursively use the estmated parameters as prior information.
+The model is suitable for both small and large datasets and requires minimal parameter tuning.

 **Tutorials**
 An intuitive guide to Bayesian Hilbert maps - [BHM_tutorial.ipynb](BHM_tutorial.ipynb)